Webklex/laravel-imap/README.md

 ## Supporters

-A special thanks to Jetbrains for providing me free software.
+A special thanks to Jetbrains for supporting this project with their [open source license program](https://www.jetbrains.com/buy/opensource/).

 [![Jetbrains][png-jetbrains]][link-jetbrains]

 ## License